-Handing out cards during the holidays is pretty much a given but sometimes store-bought cards aren’t as pretty or personal as we would like.
 Today I am sharing with you four FREE Christmas card templates and teaching you how to use deco foil and Cricut party foil to make them look as beautiful as the expensive Hallmark cards!
+Your recipients will be shocked that these cards are handmade with the shimmer and shine the deco foil gives them.

 During this holiday season, the blog is usually overflowing with Christmas crafts, like the new Custom Christmas Recipe Signs or my new free festive Crepe Paper Poinsettia Tutorial, so if you are in the mood for more cheerful Christmas Crafts check out the whole Home and Holiday section here.